Vini, Vodafone, and Moana Pasifika are the major mobile carriers. Vini generally has the widest coverage.

 When unsure about proper etiquette, observe locals and simply follow their example.
 A smile and courteous conduct are always welcoming.

-Limited infrastructure specifically caters to easy wheelchair access.
-Most public areas and older establishments lack accessible design.
+Minimal infrastructure specifically caters to easy wheelchair access.
+Most public areas and of a greater age establishments lack accessible design.

-Many lagoon-activities centered on, like boarding boats for snorkeling or diving, may present difficulties.
+Many lagoon-based activities, like boarding vessels for snorkeling or diving, may present difficulties.

 Contact your chosen resort well in advance to discuss specific room types and assistance available for mobility needs.